DominikBBB/PP1-Saxon-Palace/README.md

 #### The scope of The Old-New Saxon Palace page in its first release is defined by the following features:

 - Fully responsive design website,
-- An About Section which briefly presents information about The Saxon Palace and can help to answer the question why it is called The Old-New Saxon Palace,
+- An About Section which presents information about The Saxon Palace,
-- A History Section which include timeline with complex history facts about The Palace with pictures,
+- A History Section which include timeline with complex history facts about The Palace,
-- A Gallery Section which shows a list of photos that are related to important points in the history of the palace,
+- A Gallery Section which shows a list of photos that are related to the history of the palace,
-- A Contact Section which contain simplified contact form and all details of the promoter,
+- A Contact Section with address and contact form,
-- To ensure that the site immediately shows its purpose,
-- To have a straight forward interface, that allows the user to make choices about the content they wish to display,
+- An easy to navigate interface.

 #### Features that are to be considered for future releases:

 - Dark mode,
+- Maps,
-- Tours booking system,
+- Videos.
-- Live camera during the reconstruction of the palace.

 [Back to Table Of Contents](#table-of-contents)